titofebus/wrtr/README.md

 # ✍️ Wrtr Blog Automation Suite

 Welcome to the **Wrtr** tools!
-This suite automates blog post creation, AI-powered image generation, and hero image replacement for your Astro blog.
+This suite automates blog post creation, AI-powered image generation, and hero image replacement for your blog.
 Everything is modular, robust, and easy to use. 🚀

 ---